 The Peace Rose has soft yellow flowers that fade to blush-pink at the tips.
 The blooms are large and double and have a light fragrance.
-The Peace rose repeat flowers and is disease resistant and very easy to grow being hardy, vigorous and a brilliant performer.
+The Peace rose repeat flowers and is disease resistant and very easy to grow to be hardy, vigorous and a brilliant performer.

-Because the recipients of these cuttings could not communicate due to the war with each other it was given several different names.
-In France it was called ‘Madame A. Meilland’ after Meilland’s mother and in Italy it was called ‘Goia’ meaning Joy.
-In Germany the peace Rose was named ‘Glory Dei’ which means glory to God and the United States, Sweden and Norway the Hybrid tea was called Peace.
+Because the recipients of these cuttings could not communicate with each other during the war, the rose was given several different names.
+In France, it was called ‘Madame A. Meilland’ after Meilland’s Mother, and in Italy, it was called ‘Goia’, meaning Joy.
+In Germany, the Peace Rose was named ‘Glory Dei’, which means Glory to God, and in the United States, Sweden and Norway, the Hybrid tea was called Peace..

-At the end of the war in 1945 Meilland then wrote to Field Marshal Alan Brooke to thank him for his part in the liberation of France and to ask if Brooke would give his name to the rose.
-Brooke evidently declined though he was honored to be asked, and suggested a much better and more enduring name would be Peace.
-The rose was named and broadcast on 29 April 1945 by the breeders Conard Pyle and Co and ironically this was the day that Berlin fell, a day considered a turning point in the second world war.
+At the end of the war in 1945, Meilland then wrote to Field Marshal Alan Brooke to thank him for his part in France’s liberation and ask if Brooke would give his name to the rose.
+Although he was honoured to be asked, Brooke evidently declined and suggested a much better and more enduring name would be Peace.
+The rose was named and broadcast on the 29th of April 1945 by the breeders Conard Pyle and Co, and ironically this was the day that Berlin fell, a day considered a turning point in the second world war.

-In my garden I have the Peace rose in pride of place as a standard along the front path and several dotted between the French roses.
+have the Peace rose in pride of place in my garden as a standard along the front path and several dotted between the French roses around the garden.

-The history of the Peace rose can be read in full in a delightful book called ” For The Love of A Rose” By Antonia Ridge.
+The history of the Peace rose is in a delightful recommended book called ” For The Love of A Rose” By Antonia Ridge.